lgonzalezsa/wod-backend/INSTALL.md

 If private based Workshops-on-Demand (private backend + private workshops)

-Please edit the install.repo file located in install directory if using a private repo :
+* Please edit the install.repo file located in install directory if using a private repo :
+* PLease refer to the following urk to generate token :

+https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

  * Uncomment line :  token=`cat $EXEPATH/token`
  * Update accordingly the last line with the correct url to clone WODPRIVREPO="git clone https://.....................wod-private.git wod-private"

-PLease refer to the following urk to generate token : https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token Ans uncomment the token line in th repo file

 install script:
 usage() {
         echo "install.sh [-h][-t type][-g groupname][-b backend][-f frontend][-a api-db][-e external][-u user]"

         echo " "

         echo "where:"

         echo "type      is the installation type"

-        echo "          example: backend, frontend or api-db" echo "          if empty using 'backend'                " echo "groupname is the ansible group_vars name to be used" echo "          example: production, staging, test, ...  " echo "          if empty using 'production'                " echo "backend   is the FQDN of the back-end JupyterHub server" echo "          example: be.internal.example.org  "
+        echo "          example: backend, frontend or api-db"

+        echo "          if empty using 'backend'               "

+        echo "groupname is the ansible group_vars name to be used"

+        echo "          example: production, staging, test, ...  "

+        echo "          if empty using 'production'                "

+        echo "backend   is the FQDN of the back-end JupyterHub server"

+        echo "          example: be.internal.example.org  "

-        echo "          if empty using the local name for the back-end                " echo "frontend  is the FQDN of the front-end Web server" echo "          example: fe.example.org  "
+        echo "          if empty using the local name for the back-end                "

+        echo "frontend  is the FQDN of the front-end Web server"

+        echo "          example: fe.example.org  "

-        echo "          if empty using the external name for the back-end                " echo "api-db    is the FQDN of the API/DB server " echo "          example: api.internal.example.org  "
+        echo "          if empty using the external name for the back-end                "

+        echo "api-db    is the FQDN of the API/DB server "

+        echo "          example: api.internal.example.org  "

-        echo "          if empty using the name for the front-end                " echo "external  is the external FQDN of the back-end JupyterHub server, reachable from the Internet" echo "          example: jphub.example.org  "
+        echo "          if empty using the name for the front-end                "

+        echo "external  is the external FQDN of the back-end JupyterHub server, reachable from the Internet"

+        echo "          example: jphub.example.org  "

-        echo "          if empty using the internal name of the back-end                " echo "user      is the name of the admin user for the WoD project" echo "          example: mywodamin "
+        echo "          if empty using the internal name of the back-end                "

+        echo "user      is the name of the admin user for the WoD project"

+        echo "          example: mywodamin "

         echo "          if empty using wodadmin               " }